Microsoft/azure-docs.pt-pt/articles/data-factory/tutorial-deploy-ssis-packages-azure-powershell.md

 # Azure-SSIS IR edition/license info: Standard or Enterprise
 $AzureSSISEdition = "Standard" # Standard by default, although Enterprise lets you use advanced/premium features on your Azure-SSIS IR
 # Azure-SSIS IR hybrid usage info: LicenseIncluded or BasePrice
-$AzureSSISLicenseType = "LicenseIncluded" # LicenseIncluded by default, while BasePrice lets you bring your own on-premises SQL Server license with Software Assurance to earn cost savings from Azure Hybrid Benefit (AHB) option
+$AzureSSISLicenseType = "LicenseIncluded" # LicenseIncluded by default, while BasePrice lets you bring your existing SQL Server license with Software Assurance to earn cost savings from Azure Hybrid Benefit (AHB) option
 # For a Standard_D1_v2 node, up to 4 parallel executions per node are supported, but for other nodes, up to (2 x number of cores) are currently supported
 $AzureSSISMaxParallelExecutionsPerNode = 8
 # Custom setup info: Standard/express custom setups